FREQUENTLY ASKED QUESTIONS

-The evaluation process for the proposals received is intended to take into account affordability, financial viability and sustainability.
-The evaluation process is also intended to identify those projects that best meet objectives stated in the request for proposals (RFP) for each site to:
+The evaluation process for the proposals received was intended to take into account affordability, financial viability and sustainability.
+The evaluation process is also intended to identify the project that best meet objectives stated in the request for proposals (RFP) for each site to:

 - demonstrate elements that enhance long term affordability;

 - be sympathetic in design with the existing neighbourhoods;